-Greg Constantine is a self-taught documentary photographer from the United States.
+Greg Constantine is a documentary photographer who works almost exclusively on projects that focus on human rights, injustice and inequality.
 After working years in jobs related to the music industry, he changed careers in 2002 and began working on long-term documentary projects.
 In 2005, he moved to Asia and began work on his long-term project, Nowhere People, which documents the struggles and plight of stateless communities around the world.
 Constantine has spent the past ten years documenting stateless communities from Bangladesh, Myanmar, Nepal, Malaysia, Sri Lanka, Kenya, Ivory Coast, Dominican Republic, Ukraine, Serbia, Italy, Holland, Iraq, Kuwait and Lebanon.

 His work has been featured in the New York Times, International Herald Tribune, Newsweek, The New Republic, The Atlantic, South China Morning Post, The Economist, Wall Street Journal, Mother Jones, Virginia Quarterly Review, Internazionale, CNN and Al-Jazeera.
 His work has been recognized in Pictures of the Year International, NPPA Best of Photojournalism, the Human Rights Press Awards (Hong Kong), the Society of Publishers in Asia, Days Japan, Allard Prize for Photography, International Photography Awards, Prix de la Photographie and the Harry Chapin Media Award for Photojournalism.
 Constantine was part of a team of journalists from the International Herald Tribune who received the Osborn Elliot Prize for Journalism in Asia in 2009, presented annually by the Asia Society.
 In 2011, he was shortlisted for the Amnesty International Media Award for Photojournalism in the UK.
 He is a recipient of an Audience Engagement Grant from the Open Society Institute (OSI) and was also selected by the Documentary Photography Project at OSI for the prestigious group exhibition, Moving Walls 19.
 He is a two-time grant recipient of the Pulitzer Center on Crisis Reporting, three-time grant recipient of the National Endowment for Democracy and the Oak Foundation.
 Since 2006, his work has also been supported through the non-profit fiscal sponsorship of Blue Earth Alliance.